 The view at past Station North Arts and Entertainment Inc. events at Penn Station Plaza featuring the Gathering.
 A similar event kicks off Baltimore Innovation Week 2013.

-Nearly 6,000 people took part in the second annual Baltimore Innovation Week at the end of September, in partnership with many great organizations throughout the region.
+More than 4,000 people took part in the second annual Baltimore Innovation Week at the end of September, in partnership with many great organizations throughout the region.
 Full disclosure, we at Technical.ly Baltimore helped lead the big open calendar of events.

 Find a wrap video and some outcomes of the week below.